 I actually knew the instructor pilot better than the student, since I had flown with the IP many times but never the student.
 The IP was one of those hyper pilots.
 He was a talker in the back seat.
 He was always doing something.
-I overheard a more senior instructor pilot talk to him after they lost the airplane and he wasn't being kind.
-The next day the older instructor asked our class: "Two part question!
-First, what's the first thing you have to do in the event all hell breaks loose and you don't have a clue what's going on.
+The next day, I overheard a more senior instructor pilot talk to him in a back room and he wasn't being kind.
+The younger instructor walked out, red-faced.
+The senior instructor walked out and spotted me, ask if I overheard the conversation.
+"Yes, sir," I said.
+He looked at me and said, "Two part question.
+First, what's the first thing you have to do in the event all hell breaks loose and you don't have a clue what's going on?
 Second, when do you do that?"
-After none of us gave an answer he provided his own.
+I thought but didn't say anything, so he provided his own answer.
 "The first thing you have to do is nothing!
 And you should do that immediately!"

 Photo: An engine on fire, KSTL, (Photoshop of an actual event), Sep 28, 2007

 But is that really true?
 Aren't there moments where doing nothing is the worst thing you can do?
 An engine failure, fire, control problem on takeoff before V1?
 Yeah, that requires immediate action.
 A control problem after touchdown?
 Yup.
 A rapid depressurization at high altitude?
 Yes.
 A rapid uncommanded flight control hardover?
 Probably.
 A cabin fire?
 Yes.
 Anything else?
 I guess it depends on the airplane.
 But for the most part, if you want to survive, don’t get busy.

 So how do you learn to remain calm under stressful situations, and know when immediate action is the only option or when you need to slow things down and think things through?
 It has been my experience that the need for immediate action is rare.